 The inventive aspect of the innovation speaks to the non-obviousness of the invention, which means its steps and operation should not be obvious to an expert in the field.

+b.
 Technical Effect Requirement

 As mentioned earlier, an algorithm is a mathematical method that is not patentable unless applied to produce a technical effect beyond the mathematical or abstract idea it embodies.

 A technical effect can be in the form of solving a technical problem, improving the efficiency of an existing process, or creating a new way of solving a problem.

 Patent registration involves giving and taking.
 The government offers protection to the invention for a specified amount.
 In return, the inventor provides the government with detailed disclosure about the invention, which the government makes public after the expiry of the protection period.

 Detail the information enough so that another developer can recreate the algorithm by following the information provided.
 The disclosure information should also contain real-life applications of the algorithm and its advantages over existing algorithms, if any.

 If you are sure your algorithm idea meets the eligibility criteria, you can move on to registration

 with the registering authority in your jurisdiction.
 To secure a patent in Canada, you must go through the Canadian Intellectual Property Office ( CIPO).
 This guide on securing a patent in Canada can help you navigate the process.

 If you are applying for a patent in the US, you will apply for registration through the US Patent and Trademark Office (USPTO).
 You will also have to pay the applicable fees.

 You are bound to experience some challenges through the process; for example, the patent search process used to determine the novelty of your invention may be outside your purview, so it’s recommended that you work with an IP agency or lawyer.